Frequently Asked Questions After Surgery

 - Warm the food slightly in a microwave, as the food will be more aromatic; stir the food before feeding and test the temperature on the bottom side of your wrist; it should only be luke warm.

-- Remember that most pets will not eat the first day or two after they get home from major surgery
+- Remember that most pets will not eat the first day after they get home from major surgery

-- Warm the food slightly in a microwave as the food will be more aromatic; remember to stir the food before feeding and test the temperature; it should be only luke-warm
+- Warm the food slightly in a microwave.
+This will make the food will be more aromatic; remember to stir the food before feeding and test the temperature; it should be only luke-warm

 - Some cats will only eat dry food, try kibble if your cat normally has been fed that food